-- Qualification, Expertise and Experience of Human Resources to Manage and Administer the Provision of Islamic Stockbroking Services - 1.1 An Islamic Participating Organisation should, at all times, have adequate human resources with the necessary qualification, expertise and experience to manage and administer its provision and affairs in respect of its Islamic stockbroking services. - 1.2 An Islamic Participating Organisation should provide adequate and proper training whether internal or otherwise for all of its employees, not only to equip and familiarise its employees with the necessary knowledge in conducting the Islamic stockbroking services, but also to enhance the technical knowledge of its employees in respect of all the applicable legal and regulatory requirements, as the case may be, in conducting Islamic stockbroking services, as well as the operational and the internal control and policies of the Participating Organisation in its conduct of Islamic stockbroking services.
-Training should also be conducted for its employees involved in its front office activities such as Dealer's Representatives in order to enhance their skills and professionalism, and apprise them of the developments of the Islamic capital market to enable them to give accurate, adequate and updated information and/or advice to the clients.
+- 1. Qualification, Expertise and Experience of Human Resources to Manage and Administer the Provision of Islamic Stockbroking Services - 1.1 An Islamic Participating Organisation should, at all times, have adequate human resources with the necessary qualification, expertise and experience to manage and administer its provision and affairs in respect of its Islamic stockbroking services. - 1.2 An Islamic Participating Organisation should provide adequate and proper training whether internal or otherwise for all of its employees, not only to equip and familiarise its employees with the necessary knowledge in conducting the Islamic stockbroking services, but also to enhance the technical knowledge of its employees in respect of all the applicable legal and regulatory requirements, as the case may be, in conducting Islamic stockbroking services, as well as the operational and the internal control and policies of the Participating Organisation in its conduct of Islamic stockbroking services.
+Training should also be conducted for its employees involved in its front office activities such as Dealer's Representatives in order to enhance their skills and professionalism and apprise them of the developments of the Islamic capital market to enable them to give accurate, adequate and updated information and/ or advice to the Clients.

-1.3 Particular attention should be given to the training of the Head of Dealing, Head of Operations and Head of Compliance, who should be responsible to monitor the activities carried out and services provided, in relation to the Islamic stockbroking services, to ensure that they are in compliance with Shariah principles.
-In this respect, the Islamic Participating Organisation is encouraged to ensure the Head of Dealing, Head of Operations and Head of Compliance have sufficient exposure to the required Shariah knowledge in connection with the Islamic stockbroking services.
+1.3 Particular attention should be given to the training of the Head of Dealing, Head of Operations and Head of Compliance, who should be responsible to monitor the activities carried out and services provided, in relation to the Islamic stockbroking services, to ensure that they comply with the Shariah.
+In this regard, the Islamic Participating Organisation is encouraged to ensure the Head of Dealing, Head of Operations and Head of Compliance have sufficient Shariah knowledge in relation to the Islamic stockbroking services.

-Compliance with Shariah Principles, Concepts and Rulings issued by the SAC
+Compliance with Shariah Concepts and Rulings issued by the SAC of the SC or the SAC of the BNM

-- 2.1 An Islamic Participating Organisation should ensure that its Islamic stockbroking services are carried out in such way that it adheres to and complies with the Shariah principles, concepts and rulings issued by the SAC, as may be amended from time to time. - 2.2 Dealings in securities traded on the Bursa Securities by an Islamic Participating Organisation should be limited to the Shariah-compliant securities, as determined and endorsed as such by the SAC.
-The list of the Shariah-compliant securities is made available on SC's website. - 2.3 The Islamic Participating Organisation is allowed to facilitate the disposal of Shariah non-compliant securities either upon their reclassification from Shariah-compliant to Shariah non-compliant following the review by the SAC or they are securities currently classified as Shariah non-compliant securities which the investor holds and wishes to dispose of for the purpose of purification. - 2.4 Dealings in securities traded on the stock exchanges other than Bursa Securities should be allowed to be undertaken by the Islamic Participating Organisation only in respect of securities traded on any of the recognised stock exchanges, which are endorsed to be Shariah-compliant securities by the recognised stock exchange or by a Shariah standard setting body or a Shariah scholar, either in Malaysia or elsewhere.
+- 2.1 An Islamic Participating Organisation should ensure that its Islamic stockbroking services adhere to and comply with the Shariah concepts and rulings issued by the SAC of the SC or the SAC of the BNM, as may be amended from time to time. - 2.2 Dealings in securities traded on the Bursa Securities by an Islamic Participating Organisation should be limited to the Shariah-compliant securities, as determined and endorsed as such by the SAC of the SC.
+The list of the Shariah-compliant securities is available for viewing on SC and Bursa Malaysia Berhad's website. - 2.3 The Islamic Participating Organisation is allowed to facilitate the disposal of Shariah non-compliant securities either upon their reclassification from Shariah-compliant to Shariah non-compliant following the review by the SAC of the SC or they are securities currently classified as Shariah non-compliant securities which the Client holds and wishes to dispose of for the purpose of purification. - 2.4 Dealings in securities traded on the stock exchanges other than Bursa Securities should be allowed to be undertaken by the Islamic Participating Organisation only in respect of securities traded on any of the recognised stock exchanges, which are endorsed to be Shariah-compliant securities by the recognised stock exchange or by a Shariah standard setting body or a Shariah Adviser, either in Malaysia or elsewhere.

-2.5 An Islamic Participating Organisation should, in respect of dealings under paragraph 2.4 above, maintain or retain all records relating to the dealings, including the relevant advice or confirmation or publication given or made by the recognised stock exchange or the Shariah standard setting bodies, Shariah scholar or Shariah Adviser, either in Malaysia or elsewhere that the securities are Shariah-compliant securities.
+2.5 An Islamic Participating Organisation should, in respect of dealings under paragraph 2.4 above, maintain or retain all records relating to the dealings, including the relevant advice or confirmation or publication given or made by the recognised stock exchange or the Shariah standard setting bodies or a Shariah Adviser, either in Malaysia or elsewhere that the securities are Shariah-compliant securities.